Yermo/nativescript-mapbox/README.md

 > NOTE: As of this writing, the NativeScript demo only works with a mapbox token.
 The demo-angular will work with either a self hosted tile server or a mapbox token.

+## Breaking Changes

+This version includes breaking API changes.

+The intent moving forward is to mirror, to the maximum extent practical, the Mapbox GL JS API to enable sharing of mapping code between browser based and native applications.

 ## Installation
 This version of the plugin is still in development and not yet available via NPM.